tylerwillingham/resume/README.md

 # Tyler Willingham - Resume
 [website](http://tylerwillingham.com) | [github](http://github.com/tylerwillingham) | [linkedin](http://linkedin.com/in/tylerwillingham)

 My love for building things is why I became a software engineer.
-I am an experienced, full-stack engineer.
-I am self-taught.
-I started to learn HTML and CSS on my own back in middle school.
+I am a self-taught, full-stack engineer.
+I've spent all of my career working for start-ups, first in an agency-like capacity, then in-house.

-I began my career working independently as a freelancer from 2009-2011.
-I have been employed full-time ever since.
-I have worked as an engineering team lead in several companies (remote and in-person) and I have a special passion for helping other engineers level-up.
+I began my career working independently as a freelancer in 2009.
+In 2011 I took an agency job and have been employed full-time ever since.
+I have individual contributor experience as well as considerable team-lead experience.
+As someone who is self-taught, I benefited from working closely with other engineers to learn and grow and as I continue to do that, I have also developed a special passion for helping others grow.

 I care about developing responsible and maintainable software.
 My aim is to write code that looks boring and therefor approachable to beginners.
 "Code golf"